Probing Fermi sea topology by Andreev state transport

 We show that the topology of the Fermi sea of a two-dimensional electron gas (2DEG) is reflected in the ballistic Landauer transport \textit{along} a long and narrow Josephson $\pi$-junction that proximitizes the 2DEG.
 The low-energy Andreev states bound to the junction are shown to exhibit a dispersion that is sensitive to the Euler characteristic of the Fermi sea ($\chi_F$).
 We highlight two important relations: one connects the electron/hole nature of Andreev states to the convex/concave nature of Fermi surface critical points, and one relates these critical points to $\chi_F$.
 We then argue that the transport of Andreev states leads to a quantized conductance that probes $\chi_F$.
 An experiment is proposed to measure this effect, from which we predict an $I$-$V$ characteristic that not only captures the topology of Fermi sea in metals, but also resembles the rectification effect in diodes.
 Finally, we evaluate the feasibility of measuring this quantized response in graphene, InAs and HgTe 2DEGs.

 {\emph{Introduction.}} Topological classification of quantum matter has led to discoveries of quantized responses that remain robust under smooth deformation of the physical system \cite{HasanKane2010, QiZhang2011, Chiu2016, Wen2017}.
 Paradigmatic examples include the one-dimensional (1D) Su-Schrieffer-Heeger chain characterized by the electric polarization \cite{SSH1980, Vanderbilt1993}, and the two-dimensional (2D) integer quantum Hall effect (IQHE) characterized by the Hall conductance \cite{Klitzing1980, TKNN1982}.
 In these examples, the quantization is associated with the twisting of wavefunction across the Brillouin zone.
-In metals, there is another type of topology associated with the structure of ``holes" in the Fermi sea, as characterized by the Euler characteristic $\chi_F$.
-For instance, copper has a Fermi surface of genus 4 \cite{Shoenberg1962, Ashcroft1976}, or equivalently $\chi_F=-3$.
-In 2D, doping graphene above/below charge-neutrality creates two electron/hole-like Fermi pockets, giving $\chi_F = \pm 2$.
-As every metal can be assigned an Euler number, a fundamental question arises: \textit{does a metal exhibit any quantized response for its Euler number?}
+In metals, there is \textit{another} type of topology associated with the structure of ``holes" in the Fermi sea, as characterized by the Euler characteristic $\chi_F$.
+For instance, doping graphene above/below charge-neutrality creates two electron/hole-like Fermi pockets, giving $\chi_F = \pm 2$.
+As every metal can be assigned an Euler number from the topology of its ground state, a fundamental question arises: \textit{does a metal exhibit any quantized response for its Euler number?}

 In 1D, the above question is answered by the Landauer formula \cite{Landauer1957}: for a ballistic conductor with ideal contacts, the linear conductance is $2e^2/h$ times the number of occupied spin-degenerate bands, which is precisely $\chi_F$ in 1D \cite{Betti}.
 While this quantization is not as robust as the Chern number in the IQHE, it has nevertheless been observed in quantum point contacts \cite{vanWees1988}, semiconductor nanowires \cite{Honda1995, vanWeperen2013}, and carbon nanotubes \cite{Frank1998}.
 Such successes motivate us to explore higher-dimensional generalizations.
 Recently, frequency-dependent non-linear response \cite{Kane2022}, equal-time density correlations and multipartite entanglement \cite{Tam2022}, have been proposed to probe $\chi_F$ of a higher-dimensional Fermi sea.
 The feasibility of measuring a quantized non-linear response in an ultracold atomic gas has been further investigated in Refs. \cite{Yang2022, Zhang2022}.